V3.4 Last updated March 3rd 2020

 11. Subject Information, Informed Consent Form and Informed Consent Procedure

 - The procedure for obtaining informed consent should be described in the protocol or submitted as a separate document.
-[A template document is available on the HRA website]
+Where submitted in a separate document, the following template should be used (the submission of EU harmonised templates is also acceptable.

 - The information provided (whether described in the protocol or a separate document) should contain, as a minimum, a description of procedures relating to informed consent for all subjects, and in particular: